- Practice Areas

 Adult victims of childhood sexual abuse at the hands of clergy from the Archdiocese of San Francisco now have more opportunities to file civil lawsuits and gain compensation for what happened to them when they were children.
 Not all victims of childhood sexual abuse experience the trauma in the same way, and AB 218 gives victims a chance to be heard.

 The clergy abuse lawyers at our firm want what is best for survivors in San Francisco.
-We can help you file a claim, demand fair compensation and negotiate with multiple parties in pursuit of positive results.
+We can help you file a claim, demand fair compensation, and negotiate with multiple parties in pursuit of positive results.
 We have the ability to bring a civil lawsuit against the Archdiocese of San Francisco on your behalf without disclosing your identity.
 Learn more about your rights today during a confidential consultation.
 Initial case reviews are free.
-Contact us today.
+Contact us today online or call us at (714) 783-2205 for a free consultation.